-Collegiate Transfer/ Associate of Arts and Science Programs (Aid Code 20)
+Associate of Arts and Science Degree Programs (Aid Code 20)

-The Associate of Arts (AA) and Associate of Science (AS) degrees are designed to prepare students to transfer to four-year colleges and universities.
-The degrees provide necessary preparation to enter or advance in the workplace while demonstrating rigorous academic accomplishment.
+The Associate of Arts (AA) and Associate of Science (AS) degrees (statutorily referred to as Collegiate Transfer programs) are designed to prepare students to transfer to accredited bachelor-degree-granting institutions such as four-year colleges and universities (henceforth referred to as receiving institutions).
+The degrees also provide students with preparation for advancement in the workplace through a rigorous academic program.